AllenInstitute/bmtk/docs/autodocs/source/dpointnet_guide.rst

 ``false`` for a same-GPU comparison with the prior pair-projected kernel, or to ``true`` to require the packed path and fail when any prerequisite is absent.
 It defaults to ``"auto"`` and does not change the SM70--SM90 fallback.
 The default CUDA build includes native SM120 code and ``compute_120`` PTX.

+``use_packed_sm120_external_backward`` controls the corresponding weight-only backward for named input populations.
+It has the same ``"auto"``, ``true``, and ``false`` selection contract and additionally builds compact pair metadata only for trainable input weights.
+Fixed LGN connectivity therefore retains its smaller metadata layout.
+The packed kernel splits sparse source rows across blocks, returns no external-activity gradient, and writes weight gradients through the CSR-to-canonical edge map.
+SM70--SM90 and incompatible shapes retain the existing external backward.

 The optimization exchanges startup time and a small amount of persistent GPU memory for faster batch-32 BPTT.
 Measured examples include a 55.7% update-time reduction on a 66,658-neuron network on A100-PCIE-40GB and a 37.9%